mfeddern/SMURF_Dev/README.md

 ## Yellowtail 2025

-The finalized stock assessment document and associated files  are be posted to the [Pacific Fishery Management Council](https://www.pcouncil.org/) website after September of 2025.
+The finalized stock assessment document and associated files  are posted to the [Pacific Fishery Management Council](https://www.pcouncil.org/) website after September of 2025.

 ## Disclaimer